Meraki Espresso Machine Review

 Introducing the Meraki Espresso Machine

-Meraki comes from Greek, or Turkish (depending on who you ask), and it means to do something with passion.
-That is the motto of the chinese, in Shen Zhen based company, and in this blog we will see how that reflects on the product that they have developed.
+Meraki comes from Greek, and it means to do something with passion.
+That is the motto of this Chinese company, based in Shen Zhen.
+In this blog we will see how this motto reflects on the product that they have developed.
 Whatever the case, it has been in development for over 2 years now, and the model I have is the culmination of their efforts thus far.
 Let’s take a look at its design and features.

 Design and Features